mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 ### Describe the problem
 Describe the problem clearly here.
 Include descriptions of the expected behavior and the actual behavior.

-For issues related to the tracking features (e.g. mlflow doesn't log a run in my database), please insert the following lines in your python script / notebook and run them:
+For issues related to the tracking features (e.g. mlflow doesn't log a run in my database), please insert the following code in your python script / notebook where you encountered the bug and run it:

 ```python
 print("MLflow version:", mlflow.__version__)